umm-maybe/HotShotBot/README.md

 * [GPT-J-6B: 6B JAX-Based Transformer](https://arankomatsuzaki.wordpress.com/2021/06/04/gpt-j/)

 ## Variants
 It is entirely possible to configure this type of bot to be "reply-only", in which case no fine-tuned GPT-2 model need ever be used.
-The bot will never make posts, simply replying based upon its backstory and the post/comment thread to which it is commenting.
+The bot will never make posts, simply commenting and replying based upon its backstory and the context of the thread in which it is commenting.

 It is also feasible, though probably unnecessary, to fine-tune GPT-J.  If you are interested in doing this, here is a guide which other people have followed with some success: